Jwely/espa-api/README.md

 6. **The system approaches processing in an all or nothing fashion:  If a user requests SR and TOA and SR fails, the entire scene is marked as unavailable (even though TOA may have actually been available and must be produced prior to performing SR)**

+7. **Users may request statistics and plotting of statistics on any order**

 ## Assumptions
 1. The proposed API will be logically divided into a user API, system API and admin API.
     * The user api will accept orders and provide end user access to order/product status and links to download completed products.